CS4580/my-notes-TJEgbert/module7/README.md

 ```

 ### KNN with Jaccard Similarity Index
 Compare members of two individual sets to determine which members are `shared` and which are `distinct`.
-The index measure the similarty the two sets.
+The index measure the similarly the two sets.

 $$
 J(A, B) = \frac{|A \cap B|}{|A \cap B|}